 Staten Island's Decker Farm dates to the early-1800s, and admission includes guided tours from historical reenactors.
 Weekends in October brings fall fun with pumpkin picking, pumpkin chucking, a hay maze and activities for kids.
-Tickets must be purchased online in advance, and social distancing will be observed.
+Tickets must be purchased online in advance and go on sale September 17.

 435 Richmond Hill Rd.